Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation.markdown

 Go ahead and update the existing plugins on your system.
 In addition, install these additional plugins:

  * Jenkins GIT plugin
- * GitHub API Plugin
+ * Github API Plugin
- * GitHub plugin
+ * Github plugin
  * Github Authentication plugin

-Restart Jenkins after these install succesfully.
+Restart Jenkins after these install successfully.

 #### Configuring a New Job

 Configure a new job as a **free-style software project**.
 Let's update the following options on the configuration page:

  * **Discard Old Builds** - Choose your retention history.
- * **GitHub project** - Full link to the Github repository we create later.
+ * **Github project** - Full link to the Github repository we create later.
  * **Source Code Management** - Git.
  * **Repository URL** - Specify the URL of this remote repository.
 This uses the same syntax as your git clone command.
  * **Branches to build** - I specified master in my configuration.
- * **Build Triggers** - Build when a change is pushed to GitHub.
+ * **Build Triggers** - Build when a change is pushed to Github.
  * **Build** - Add an Execute shell build step for the following commands:
 ```
 /usr/bin/make html